IUsedToBeADVD/pokeplum/README.md

 or do not have a lot of tutorial coverage.
 I will try to tackle them at some point, but they may be beyond me

--Three difficulty modes with togglable options for level caps/item usage (would entail a complete AI overhaul)
+- Three difficulty modes with togglable options for level caps/item usage (would entail a complete AI overhaul)

 ## Credits
 There are countless artists to whom I am deeply indebted.